Allow Issa Rae To Provide The Distraction We All Need

 Advertisement

-The responsibility of being one of the few Black women in her position in Hollywood seems like it would carry an insurmountable weight, especially when it looks like her work is unfairly put in the position to be all things to all Black people.
-For example, when her co-star and fellow writer Natasha Rothwell posted a picture of the Insecure Season 4 writers’ room to Twitter, which included a smattering of items like Hennessy, Cocoa Butter, Jamaican castor oil, and Frank’s Red Hot Sauce, with the caption, “if you were wondering if the S4 [Insecure] writers’ room was Black AF, the answer is yes.
+The responsibility of being one of the few black women in her position in Hollywood seems like it would carry an insurmountable weight, especially when it looks like her work is unfairly put in the position to be all things to all Bback people.
+For example, when her co-star and fellow writer Natasha Rothwell posted a picture of the Insecure Season 4 writers’ room to Twitter, which included a smattering of items like Hennessy, Cocoa Butter, Jamaican castor oil, and Frank’s Red Hot Sauce, with the caption, “if you were wondering if the S4 [Insecure] writers’ room was black AF, the answer is yes.
 Yes, it is.”
 Twitter had a field day.
-People were tweeting that the pic not only showed the wrong (read: not the “Black”) brand of castor oil, but also that the hot sauce should be removed, because Black people don’t use Frank’s.
+People were tweeting that the pic not only showed the wrong (read: not the “black”) brand of castor oil, but also that the hot sauce should be removed, because black people don’t use Frank’s.
 Some responses even called the post “performative blackness.”

 Advertisement

-The most frustrating part of the diversity conversation for Rae is finally having that coveted seat at the table and being in boardrooms with powerful execs in the industry just to realize that the only people rooting for everybody Black are other Black people.
-“Only people of color think about other people of color and really, only Black people think about Black people.
+The most frustrating part of the diversity conversation for Rae is finally having that coveted seat at the table and being in boardrooms with powerful execs in the industry just to realize that the only people rooting for everybody black are other black people.
+“Only people of colour think about other people of colour and really, only black people think about black people.
 No one else has the determination to employ us or to make sure that we're seen and represented,” she says.
 “And the more I work, I go into spaces and I’m thinking, Everybody here is a white dude and nobody is like, ‘What are y'all doing?’”
-Her voice raises into a screech of incredulity to emphasize her last point.
-The lack of support from the gatekeepers in the industry is why Rae says she’s constantly creating spaces for Black creatives that she didn’t have when she was on the come-up.
+Her voice raises into a screech of incredulity to emphasise her last point.
+The lack of support from the gatekeepers in the industry is why Rae says she’s constantly creating spaces for black creatives that she didn’t have when she was on the come-up.

 Advertisement